-EAAA board member Cybele Koning said the website was a positive step towards tackling elder abuse.
+EAAA board member Cybele Koning said the website was a postive step towards tackling elder abuse.

 “Australia [is] taking a large step forward in tackling elder abuse, using an online gateway to raise awareness and provide information for older people, their families and the community about preventing and responding to the abuse of older Australians,” Ms Koning said.

 It is pleasing how the website “promotes older Australians as rights holders; their right to autonomy, independence, supports, services, and protections for lives free from violence, abuse, mistreatment and neglect,” Ms Koning said.

 Resources on the website include brochures, flyers and posters about elder abuse, links to legal and financial resources, policies and legislation and research papers.

 “It is anticipated the website will grow to include more resources especially for diverse communities and for frontline services supporting older people experiencing abuse,” said Ms Koning, CEO of Caxton Legal Centre.

 Attorney-General Christian Porter said the website was a critical first step towards calling out abuse directed at older Australians.

 “Elder abuse is a complex health and social issue which can have devastating physical, emotional and social consequences, Mr Porter said.